da-penguin-guy/Virgil/README.md

 See [Multicast Addressing](#multicast-addressing) for more information on multicast messages

 ### ParameterRequest
-Sent by master to slave to discover device capabilities.
+Sent by server to client to discover device capabilities.
 - **Protocol**: UDP
 - **Channel Index Values**:
   - `-1`: Device-level information only